 Microsoft has published download links for Windows update offline installers if you prefer manual installation over Windows Update.

-Windows 10 KB5039217 (for version 1809) Offline Download links
+Windows 10 KB5053596 (for version 1809) Offline Download links

-If you are Looking for Windows 10 version 22H2 ISO image, click here.
+If you are looking for Windows 10 version 22H2 ISO image, click here.

 FAQ on Patch Tuesday update